makrai/notes/radford-23-whisper.md

 ## Multitask Learning (Caruana, 1997) has been studied for a long time

 * In speech recognition, multi-lingual models (Schultz & Kirchhoff, 2006)
-* An inspirational and foundational work in NLP exploring multi-task learning with a single model is Collobert+ (2011).
-Multitask learning
+* Collobert+ (2011) is an inspirational and foundational work in NLP exploring multi-task learning with a single model
-* in the sequence-to-sequence framework (Sutskever+ 2014) using multiple encoders and decoders was investigated in Luong+ (2015).
-The use of
+* in the sequence-to-sequence framework (Sutskever+ 2014) using multiple encoders and decoders was investigated in Luong+ (2015)
 * language codes with a shared encoder/decoder architecture was first demon- strated for machine translation by Johnson+ (2017), removing the need for separate encoders and decoders